 You might hope for a magical, love-at-first-sleep experience, but your body often needs time to adapt to a new sleeping surface.
 It’s completely normal for a new mattress to feel a little different or even firm at first.
 Experts suggest it can take anywhere from two to four weeks for your body to fully adjust to the new support system.
 So, don't be discouraged if you aren't getting your best sleep on night one.
 The trial period is designed to give you the time you need for this important adjustment period.

-Myth #3: "Free" Gifts Come with No Strings Attached
+Myth: Those "Free" Gifts Have No Strings Attached

 Who doesn’t love a freebie?
 Many companies bundle "free" items like pillows or sheet sets with a mattress purchase to sweeten the deal.
 However, these gifts can complicate a return.
 If you send the mattress back, the company will often deduct the full retail value of those "free" items from your refund.
 Suddenly, those complimentary pillows aren't so free.
 It’s a good idea to check the policy on bundled items so you aren’t caught off guard.
 You can always purchase high-quality pillows separately to avoid any issues.